 What Does a Divorce Decree Cover?

 Every decree of marriage dissolution (or legal separation) follows the same form and structure.
-You can review a sample divorce decree here (courtesy of Colorado District Court).
+You can review a sample divorce decree here (courtesy of the Colorado District Court).

 However, the contents of this document will vary depending on the couple’s specific circumstances.
 For example, a divorce decree between a childless couple with no assets will include fewer provisions and orders than one between a couple with children who share a home and several cars.

-In general, a divorce decree will contain orders relating to the following:
+a divorce decree will contain orders relating to the following:

 - Custody of Minor Children